Dwn96/forwardingcommsdemo/README.md

    Our server exposes POST and GET routes for resources: **users** and **transactions**

   #### Service layer
-  This layer holds the business logic on how data received from the routing layer is handled
+  This layer holds the business logic on how data received from the routing layer is handled.
+The logic for writing to and reading from our mock database resides in this layer.

   #### Database
   We maintain a mock in-memory database for each of our resources.